PSLmodels/Tax-Calculator/README.md

 ---------------------
 Please cite the source of your analysis as "Tax-Calculator v. #.#.#, author's calculations."
-If you wish to link to Tax-Calculator, this page is preferred.
+If you wish to link to Tax-Calculator, http://open-source-economics.github.io/Tax-Calculator/ is preferred.
 Additionally, we strongly recommend that you provide a link to the materials required to replicate your analysis or, at least, note that those materials are available upon request.